Niuskir/Display-face-area-in-m2-on-face/README.md

 # Display-face-area-in-m2-on-face

-Blender 4.1.1 file with Geometry Nodes modifier showing the area of each face in the face in question.
+Blender 4.1.1 file with Geometry Nodes modifier showing the area of each face on the face in question.

 Ensure scale is applied.